 It’s also a good idea to take advantage of the wealth of material available online.
 There are a number of PEP documents, for example, which can be invaluable for beginners.
 PEP stands for Python Enhancement Proposal, and these documents describe new features and aspects of Python, including documents, design, and style.

 PEP 8 is a readily-available document that aims to improve the readability and consistency of Python code – it also provides guidelines and best practices on how to write Python code.

-An expression or a statement is a line of code or building block that is syntactically correct and is supposed to carry out a certain action when executed.
-In the last lesson, we typed
+A Python expression or a statement is a line of code or building block that is syntactically correct and is supposed to carry out a certain action when executed.

 Indentation, also referred to as leading whitespace, is an important element of Python.
 The way that lines of code are indented in Python determines how statements are grouped together.